Consul (representative): Authority and activities

 Consuls of various ranks may have specific legal authority for certain activities, such as notarizing documents.
 As such, diplomatic personnel with other responsibilities may receive consular letters patent (commissions).
 Aside from those outlined in the Vienna Convention on Diplomatic Relations, there are few formal requirements outlining what a consular official must do.
 For example, for some countries, consular officials may be responsible for the issue of visas; other countries may limit "consular services" to providing assistance to compatriots, legalization of documents, etc. Nonetheless, consulates proper will be headed by consuls of various ranks, even if such officials have little or no connection with the more limited sense of consular service.

-Activities of a consulate include protecting the interests of their citizens temporarily or permanently resident in the host country, issuing passports; issuing visas to foreigners and public diplomacy.
-However, the principal role of a consulate lies traditionally in promoting trade—assisting companies to invest and to import and export goods and services both inwardly to their home country and outward to their host country.
+Activities of a consulate include protecting the interests of their citizens temporarily or permanently residing in the host country, issuing passports; issuing visas to foreigners, and public diplomacy.
 Although it is not admitted publicly, consulates, like embassies, may also gather intelligence information from the assigned country.